-Dr. Tjai M. Nielsen
+Dr. James B. Wehrley

+Dean, Phillips School of Business

-Director of M.B.A.
+Director of the M.B.A.
 Program

-Associate Professor of Management

-336.841.9577

-tnielsen@highpoint.edu
+336-841-4560

+jwehrley@highpoint.edu

-The High Point University Global M.B.A.
+The High Point University M.B.A.
 Program is designed to develop the knowledge, skills, and abilities students require to effectively compete in a global business landscape.
 Students may pursue different "tracks" in the areas of Global Leadership or Global Sales Leadership.
 These tracks leverage the interaction of leading faculty delivering a cutting-edge curriculum in world-class facilities.
 Case studies, simulations, and business practicums are just some of the tools utilized to maximize students' graduate learning experience.
-The HPU Global M.B.A.
+The HPU M.B.A.
 Program consists of 30 semester hours which may be completed in 12 months.